adafruit/Adafruit_SSD1306/README.md

   Pick one up today in the adafruit shop!
   ------> http://www.adafruit.com/category/63_98

 These displays use I2C or SPI to communicate, 2 to 5 pins are required to interface.
+Arduinos have dedicated I2C-pins that are used by the Wire-Library.
+Like A4(SDA), A5(SCL) on a UNO or 20(SDA), 21(SCL) on a MEGA 2560.
+Look out for the I2C-pins of your board.

 Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing